MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-docker.md

 ---
 title: "Docker: Install containers for SQL Server on Linux"
 description: This quickstart shows how to use Docker to run the SQL Server 2017 and 2019 container images on Linux.
-You connect to a database and run a query with sqlcmd. ms.custom:
+You connect to a database and run a query. ms.custom:
   - seo-lt-2019
   - contperf-fy21q1